How HPE Transformed Its Sales Comp Strategies to Grow and Innovate

 Access an additional article from WorldatWork’s Sales Comp ’25 conference:

-Recently, Akagi implemented pricing model changes to reflect product line evolutions.
-He explained that because the company has a mix of products, it considered different measures and weights in salesperson payouts.
-Some of those measures and weights included:
+Over the past eight years, Akagi worked with the HPE leadership team to implement changes to the company's sales compensation model to reflect its product line evolutions.
+He explained that because the company has a mix of products, it considered different measures and weights in salesperson plan.
+Some of those measures and weights options included:

-• Sales performance incentive funds (SPIF) or a short-term bonus or credit uplift
+• Sales performance incentive funds (SPIF) like a short-term bonus or credit uplift

 • Add-on bonuses or a rate uplift